mobile-cloud-computing/spartial-frontendv2/README.md

 yarn start
 ```

-The application will open in your default web browser at `http://localhost:3000`.
+Spatial will open in your default web browser at `http://localhost:3000`.

 ## Docker Support

 ### Building the Docker Image

-To build a Docker image of your application, run:
+To build a Docker image of Spatial, run:

 ```bash
 docker build -t spatial .